Dr Amir Atapour-Abarghouei

 University of Surrey

-4D Video Scene Understanding in the Wild Contrastive Language-Image Pretraining (CLIP) for Video Analytics Egocentric Vision - Making Sense of the First-Person Perspective Human Vision Image Segmentation Multimodal Behaviour Understanding and Generation for Human-Robot Interaction Self-supervised Learning Statistical Models of Shape and Appearance Stereo Vision & Feature Matching Structured Generative models for Computer Vision Uncertainty and Evaluation in Vision Video Understanding
+4D Video Scene Understanding in the Wild Challenges of Deep Learning in Modern Computer Vision Contrastive Language-Image Pretraining (CLIP) for Video Analytics Deep Learning for Computer Vision and Robotics Egocentric Vision - Making Sense of the First-Person Perspective Human Vision Monocular Cues: Always-On Perception for 3D Computer Vision Multimodal Behaviour Understanding and Generation for Human-Robot Interaction Python (Pytorch) for Computer Vision Revolutionizing Medical Imaging Using Generative Models Self-supervised Learning Statistical Models of Shape and Appearance Stereo Vision & Feature Matching Structured Generative models for Computer Vision Uncertainty and Evaluation in Vision Video Understanding

 Dr Michael Wray